You acknowledge that you have read, understood and accept the below terms and conditions and our disclaimer.

 - When children are in conflict with each other, staff will encourage the children to remedy the situation themselves.
 Staff will aid them by making suggestions on how to do this.
-If the children cannot resolve the situation themselves they will be removed from the situation.
+If the children cannot resolve the situation themselves, they will be removed from the situation.

-Children with special needs
+Children with Special Needs

-Full information about the child’s requirements including medication, diet and supervision, must be provided by the parent/caregiver’s at the time of enrolment.
+Full information about the child’s requirements including medication, diet and supervision, must be provided by the Parents/Caregiver at the time of enrolment.
 If the child requires further special aids, other than those already provided i.e. modified facilities, extra staff or staff training, management will make final approval on enrolment.

 If a child with special needs is accepted into the programme the following guidelines will apply:

-- The child will be buddied up with another programme participant to help a smooth transition into the programme.
+- The child will be buddied up with another programme participant to help with a smooth transition into the programme.